 - A. Discuss the necessity of the items with the participant. - 1.
 Obtain verification of the need for supportive services items ONLY if questionable.
 If questionable for participants in KWP activities, contact the institution or provider to determine if the item is required. - 2.
 A criminal records check may be paid if the provider's or employer's policy is to require the individual to pay the fee.
-The participant must provide a completed Kentucky State Police Release Authorization form prior to the completion of form KW-32, Authorization of Supportive Services Payments. - Exception: If a contracted provider is required to pay this fee as stipulated in the contract, payment is not authorized. - 3.
-[For requests for one interview outfit and up to 3 uniforms/work outfits required by the employer or provider, obtain an estimate of the items needed.
-The estimate must be scanned into the Electronic Case File (ECF).] - B. Determine on OTIS if the available supportive service funds are sufficient to cover the costs. - C. Advise the participant of the amount remaining and explore the potential for free or discounted items. - D. For expenses of \$300 or more, approval must be obtained from the supervisor/designated individual before form KW-32 is given to the participant.
-If the case manager is a non decision case worker (NCD), the request for the supportive service must be discussed with the supervisor before creating for KW-32. - E. Create form KW-32 on OTIS and list the specific items needed and maximum payment for each item if free items are not available.
+The participant must provide a completed Kentucky State Police Release Authorization form prior to the completion of form KW-32, Authorization of Supportive Services Payments.

+Exception: If a contracted provider is required to pay this fee as stipulated in the contract, payment is not authorized.

+- 3. For requests for interview outfits and uniforms, obtain an estimate of the items needed. - B. Determine on OTIS if the available supportive service funds are sufficient to cover the costs. - C. Advise the participant of the amount remaining and explore the potential for free or discounted items. - D. For expenses of \$300 or more, approval must be obtained from the supervisor/designated individual before form KW-32 is given to the participant. - E. Create form KW-32 on OTIS and list the specific items needed and maximum payment for each item if free items are not available.
 List the dollar amount available for the purchase of the items on form KW-32.

-[Example: The participant needs a pair of shoes and a nurse's uniform.
-Next to each entry on form KW-32 the case manager annotates the expected cost of each: Shoes \$40, uniform \$45.]
+EXAMPLE: The participant needs a pair of shoes and a nurse's uniform.
+Next to each entry on form KW-32 the case manager annotates the expected cost of each: Shoes \$30, uniform \$35.

-F. Instruct the participant to:

-1. Pick up form KW-32 in the local office.
-(The form is not mailed to the participant.)
+- F. Instruct the participant to: - 1.
+[Pick up form KW-32 in the local office.
+(Form is not mailed to the participant.)]